Access and interpret product information

 Assessment must ensure access to:

-- computers and information systems currently used by the tourism and travel industries
+computers and information systems currently used by the tourism, travel, hospitality and event industries to store product-related information

-- colleagues and suppliers with whom the individual can interact.
-These can be:
+customers and colleagues with whom the individual can interact; these can be:

-- colleagues and suppliers in an industry workplace who are assisted by the individual during the assessment process; or
+customers and colleagues in an industry workplace who are assisted by the individual during the assessment process; or

-- individuals who participate in role plays or simulated activities, set up for the purpose of assessment.
+individuals who participate in role plays or simulated activities, set up for the purpose of assessment, in a simulated industry environment operated within a training organisation